Jacoblars85/pokemon-game/README.md

 Go to the `database.sql` file and copy and paste everything into SQL

-If you would like to name your database something else, you will need to change `bowsermon` to the name of your new database name in `server/modules/pool.js`.
+If you would like to name your database something else, you will need to change `bowsermon_v2` to the name of your new database name in `server/modules/pool.js`.

 ## Development Setup Instructions